 My current series about creating a roadmap for better manhood continues by expanding on my last post, First, Manage Yourself Well.
 In that post, I explained that learning to manage oneself well was an important first step toward becoming a man.
-While the skills men need have changed over time, mastering some basic financial skills is very important since just about everything in life these days revolves around money.
-No, money is not the “be all, end all,” but managing your finances well is critical since it reflects your priorities and how you show up as a mature man in this world.
+While the skills men need have changed over time, there are some hard skills all men need.
+Since just about everything in life these days revolves around money, mastering some basic financial skills is very important.
+Money is not the “be all, end all,” but managing your finances well is critical since it reflects your priorities and how you show up as a mature man in this world.

 The Early Road to a Better Manhood